kobben/gml2geojson/README.md

 # gml2geojson is a a GML-to-GeoJSON proxy using Python.

+# becuase of enshittiofiaction of GitHub, we moved to University Twente Gitlab: https://gitlab.utwente.nl/kobben/TMT/

 It a simple Python CGI application, to wrap ogr2ogr functionality to convert WFS GML output into GeoJSON, in a web service.

 The Python CGI application parses the original URL, and does some limited checking and filtering.